KaarelP2rtel/bog/_posts/2025-06-11-correcting-negatives.md

 And done!

 This masking also cancels out the color of the film base meaning that now negadoctor can be applied by just setting  "100%" on all three of the Red, Green and Blue components.
 This is nice because the history stack of this image can now also be saved into a style without having to manually pick the film base for each image.
-Just keep in mind that when you save the style, the mask image for the composite is also saved into the style and when you use the style on a new set of scans, you will have to manually select the new mask from the new scans on the first image.
-After selecting the image the composite module can just be copied to the other images though.
+Just keep in mind that when you save the style, the mask image for the composite will have to be manually selected when applying to a new set of scans.
+After selecting the image the for the first photo the module can just be copied to the other images though.

 ![](/images/correcting-negatives/negadoctor.jpg)
 *This is by far not the final image I would be happy with.
 The point is to show that the uneven color cast is gone.*